Canadian Armed Forces now providing potable water to residents of Iqaluit | CBC News

 'As far as we're concerned, we will do the operation 24/7 depending on the demand,' Major says

-The Canadian Armed Forces is now providing potable water to Iqalummiut amidst the city's ongoing water contamination crisis.
+The Canadian Armed Forces is now providing potable water in Iqaluit amid its ongoing water contamination crisis.

 The CAF is using mobile water treatment units to treat water from the Sylvia Grinnell River using reverse osmosis.
 It then transfers potable water to a designated city water truck that carries it to water filling depots at the Arctic Winter Games and the library parking lots.

-Major Scott Purcell, a commander with Joint Task Force North, said this is the first time the armed forces has helped provide water to residents in the North.
+Maj.
+Scott Purcell, a commander with Joint Task Force North, said this is the first time the Armed Forces has helped provide water to residents in the North.

+"Today is day one and we filled up one of their trucks thus far," he said.

-The system was established just as the city stopped pumping water from the river due to colder temperatures that are making pumping operations at the river difficult.
+The system was established just as the city stopped pumping water from the river due to colder temperatures that are making pumping operations difficult.

 "The cold water poses a threat to water truck pumps and other equipment and elevates safety concerns," the city said in a press release Monday.